Municue

 $500

-#IAuthorization of a professional engineering services contract with Kimley-Horn and Associates, Inc. not to exceed $1,500,000 for design services covering multiple traffic improvement projects including a roundabout, traffic signals, street restriping, a pedestrian hybrid beacon, signal upgrades, and a corridor study, financed through 2017 and 2024 Bond funds.
+#IAuthorizes a professional engineering services contract with Kimley-Horn and Associates, Inc. not to exceed $1,500,000 to design multiple traffic improvements across Dallas, including a roundabout, warranted traffic signals, street restriping, a pedestrian hybrid beacon, signal upgrades, and a corridor study; funded by 2017 and 2024 Bond funds.

 $1.5M

-#JAuthorizes a $1 million supplemental increase to the professional engineering services contract with Criado & Associates, LLC for engineering, subsurface utilities engineering, and survey services, raising the total contract value from $2,642,569 to $3,642,569, funded by the Convention Center Construction Fund.
+#JAuthorizes Supplemental Agreement No. 2 with Criado & Associates, LLC for professional engineering, subsurface utilities engineering, and survey services, increasing the contract by $1,000,000 from $2,642,569 to $3,642,569, funded by the Convention Center Construction Fund.

-#KAuthorizes the Seventh Amendment to the Use Agreement between the City and the Dallas Museum of Art to enable planning, design, construction, renovation, and improvements to the DMA facility, with no cost consideration to the City.
+#KAuthorizes the Seventh Amendment to the Use Agreement between the City and the Dallas Museum of Art to enable planning, design, construction, renovation, repair, replacement, and improvements to the DMA facility, at no cost to the City.

-#LAuthorizes a professional services contract with Kimley-Horn and Associates for architectural, engineering, and construction administration services for a new vehicle maintenance facility at the Southeast Service Center, funded by the 2006 General Obligation Bond Fund.
+#LAuthorizes a professional services contract with Kimley-Horn and Associates, Inc. for architectural, engineering, and construction administration services for a new vehicle maintenance facility at the Southeast Service Center, not to exceed $1,046,500, funded by the 2006 General Obligation Bond Fund.

 $1.0M

-#MAuthorizes a design-build construction contract with Cooper General Contractors for design, preconstruction, and architectural/engineering services for capital improvement upgrades at Fire Station No. 5, funded by the 2024 General Obligation Bond Fund.
+#MAuthorizes a design-build construction contract with Cooper General Contractors for capital improvement upgrades at Fire Station No. 5, covering design, preconstruction, and architectural and engineering services, not to exceed $285,487, funded by the 2024 General Obligation Bond Fund.

 $285K